-Everyone works a process, from the team making the product or delivering the service to the Sales people (they can be like herding cats as they believe they don’t work a process), with everyone having their own Value-Added part to play in the smooth running of the business operation.
+Everyone works a process, from the team making the product or delivering the service to the Sales people engaging with new customers, everyone having their own Value-Added part to play in the smooth running of your business operations.

 We’ve streamlined business operations for Pensions, Redundancy, HR systems, manufacturing operations, legal practices and many more, and we’ve yet to come across one that hasn’t improved by >25% in lead-time reduction and non-value-added activity.